Writes many articles on a variety of media, toys, and social subjects.

 How did Betamax get its name?
 Beta is the Japanese word describing how information was recorded on the tape and as the tape ran through the transport, it appeared to look like the beta symbol from the Greek alphabet.
 Max was taken from maximum to imply greatness.

-The Betamax was released into the market first, but the desire to create a consumer friendly video recording/playing device was a technology many companies were trying to develop.
+The Betamax was released into the market first, but many companies have been trying to develop a consumer-friendly video recording/playing device such as this one.
 It only took a year for Victor Company of Japan (JVC), to produce their own analog recording videotape cassette technology.
 JVC’s Video Home System product, better known as VHS, would begin the Videotape Format War.
 In a short period of time, Beta went from having 100% of the market, to fighting for its life.

 Useless Fact #2

 The 1984 LaserDisc Citizen Kane Criterion Collection is considered the first Special Edition home video.

 Only a few years after the Betamax and VHS tapes entered the market, the first commercial optical disc storage medium became available to the public.
 Laserdisc technology was invented by David Paul Gregg and James Russell back in 1958 and was first patented in 1961.
 However, it would be the MCA DiscoVision that first put the LaserDisc on North American shelves.
 It was released in 1978 and Jaws would be the first movie offered in this new format.